arush-gupta/Mirror-Theory/theory.md

 #### 4. **The False Self vs. True Self Conflict**

-The False Self is the persona we construct to gain mirroring from others — polished, agreeable, self-silencing, or high-performing.
+The False Self is a split-persona we construct — one part naturally mirrors others, and the other wears a mask shaped by society: polished, agreeable, self-silencing, or high-performing.
 But it is born from a place of fear:
 > “If I show who I truly am, they will leave.”

 The True Self remains buried — quiet, but aching to be seen.

 The longer we live from the False Self, the more **negative self-talk** accumulates.
-We hate ourselves for not being authentic, yet fear what might happen if we become real.
+We begin to resent the part of us that mirrors others — because it reminds us of how our natural self was once rejected or shamed by family, community, or culture.
+And we feel trapped in self-loathing — caught between the fear of being unloved if we show up as real, and the pain of never being seen as we are.

 ---